Bypass ad-blockers with custom domains

 Some research has said that over 30% of internet users have ad-blockers installed, that means almost one third of traffic is not tracked in Google Analytics, but could be using a custom domain in Fathom.
 Remember, Google is, first and foremost, an advertising company.
 Advertising companies are not known for their privacy, and Wikipedia has a page dedicated to Privacy concerns regarding Google.
 Comparatively, our customers pay us because they want privacy for their website visitors, delivered in a simple, beautiful way.
 Fathom could not exist without protecting the privacy of your website visitors, and we like it that way.

 Since the sole purpose of ad-blockers is to protect privacy, and Fathom Analytics already does this, blocking them doesn’t make browsing any less private.
-Our software already protects the privacy of visitors because we have zero access logs, store no personal data (IP, user agent, etc).
+Our software already protects the privacy of visitors because we don't profile them or sell their data.

 By dodging ad-blockers, simple website analytics like Fathom provide true and accurate numbers for top content, referrals and more—all without breaching anyone’s privacy.
 It’s a win-win.